 By Stella Muthuri, Post-doctoral Fellow, APHRC via K4Health Blog I was invited to participate in the Knowledge Management for Health Share Fair held in Arusha, Tanzania between April 13th and 15th....

 Stella holds a PhD in Population Health from the University of Ottawa (Canada), a Master of Science degree from Concordia University (Canada), and a Bachelor of Science Honours degree from Concordia University (Canada).
 She has previously served as a research project manager for the Champlain Community Heart Health Survey (PURE International Study) and the International Study of Childhood Obesity, Lifestyle and Environment (ISCOLE-Kenya).
+Her publications have largely focused on the trends and correlates of behavioural risk factors for non-communicable diseases among populations in Africa.

 Stella is driven by a strong desire to help improve the quality of life for individuals through research and intervention.
 She is particularly interested in modifiable health behaviours associated with child, youth and maternal health.